HQSquantumsimulations/qoqo/README.md

 ### Examples

 For an expanded collection of Examples see the jupyter notebooks in qoqo/examples.
-The examples require the qoqo_pyquest and qoqo_mock interfaces.
+The examples require the qoqo_quest and qoqo_mock interfaces.

 * [Intro example](https://nbviewer.jupyter.org/github/HQSquantumsimulations/qoqo/blob/main/qoqo/examples/Intro_to_qoqo.ipynb)